racer-rust/racer/README.md

 *RACER* = *R*ust *A*uto-*C*omplete-*er*.
 A utility intended to provide rust code completion for editors and IDEs.
 Maybe one day the 'er' bit will be exploring + refactoring or something.

-## Important - Racer does not work with Rust Beta!

-Racer uses unstable features from the standard library, and so currently requires a rust nightly install

 ## Installation

 1. ```cd racer; cargo build --release```